EvanLDouglass/CS5007-Systems-Backup/a9/report.md

 I think the TypeIndex will be faster to search.
 Unlike the OffestIndex, the TypeIndex has all of the data it needs to make a report saved in memory already.
 The OffsetIndex saves only a reference to a file and line, then has to go grab each line, parse them each into a `Movie` and then output the report.
+When we make the search "fair", by searching for a term in the title and an genre - in this case "Seattle" and "Crime" respectively - The TypeIndex will have to do some extra searching through title strings.
+But this is much less than the OffsetIndex still has to search through in the files.
 All the processing that needs to be done on the fly in an OffsetIndex should make it slower than the TypeIndex.

 ### Which Index is faster to build?